calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

     * My records
         * Comments on each student for each session
         * Monitor Engagement
             * If I was asked 'How is StudentX engaging with the subject sessions'.
-I could respond by pointing them at your action points and reflections for each session.
+I could respond by pointing them at your action points and reflections for 'each session.
         * I could be asked to justify your progress
             * e.g last year when lockdown happened - educators asked to predict on trajectory
             * I will be part of a panel of professionals that could be asked about your progress